MileHacker Logo

 • Spring Festival (Jan/Feb): The majority of businesses close for a week or more; travel is very busy.

-• Other holidays (Qingming, Labor Day, National Day): Crowds at attractions and increased travel times.
+• Other holidays (Qingming, May Day (in many countries), National Day): Crowds at attractions and increased travel times.

 • Seasonal closures: Some outdoor attractions or rural guesthouses might have limited services or close during coldest winter months.